 So, your Geek Squad application was turned down, and now your dreams of driving the ultimate Geek-Mobile have vanished like Minovsky particles in the wind?
-No worries, here are 10 geeky must-have car accessories–listed in order of increasing awesomeness–that will make you forget all about the blank space on your door where that flippin’ sweet GS decal should be.
+No worries, here are 10 geeky car mods and must-have car accessories–listed in order of increasing awesomeness–that will make you forget all about the blank space on your door where that flippin’ sweet GS decal should be.

 10. WEDGE TECH: How To Break Into Your Car In Less Than a Minute

 So, let’s just say that you’ve locked your keys in your car, and you don’t have time to wait for a locksmith, and you’d rather not smash the glass on your mom’s La Sabre.
 What to do?
 Simple.
 You pull out your Emergency Locksmithing Kit you keep in your backpack for just such an occasion.

 This kit includes one or two plastic wedges, a 3 to 4 foot long piece of sturdy wire (with a 90 degree bend about half an inch from the end), and a rubber band.

 Now, you use the wedge to pry open the space between the door and the window.
 Then, having wrapped your rubber band around the end of your wire, you insert the tool and begin searching for the locking mechanism hidden inside the door jam.
 When you find it, you’ll be glad you had that rubber band handy to give you a good grip on the locking mechanism.

 For first timers, it should take you 10 minutes tops to get this.
 Pros (who would predictably be very absent minded) will be able to do this in less than a minute.

 A full locksmithing tutorial is available here detailing the entire process.

 9. NINJA ROCKS: How to Break Into Your Car In Less Than a Second!